offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 }
 ```

 Alternatively, rather than using recursion to exhaustively apply a binary operator, a fold expression may be applied to the parameter pack.
-A fold expression applies a binary operator to the contents of a parameter pack and return the final result.
+A fold expression applies a binary operator to the contents of a parameter pack and returns the final result.

 The syntax for fold expressions is `...` and the parameter pack's name sandwiched in between the operator, all encapsulated within a pair of brackets.
 Which side of the operator the `...` appears at defines if the fold expression will be left associative or right associative.